GeorgePopp/JuliaPremiumBonds/README.md

 # JuliaPremiumBonds

 This project containts a  Pluto notebook to demo how Julia and Pluto can be used to make a basic web app.
-This notebook simulates the returns on premium bond investments and plots the results (e.g. quantiles of returns over a period).
+This notebook simulates the prize winings on premium bond savings and plots the results (e.g. quantiles of returns over a period).

 ## Screenshots